Been hiring recently? You’ll be pleased to note that the NSW government is keen to…

 Small Business Entities (SBE) have a number of specific enticements to spend cash before 30 June, the first of which is the instant asset write off which allows businesses to fully depreciate assets under $30,000.
 SBE’s are also able to fully deduct prepayments for the 2020 financial year if the payment is made pre 30 June 2019.

 Prepaying some expenses prior to 30 June may increase your allowable deductions for this financial year.
 Eligible expenses are those that relate to a service period of 12 months or less.
-Some costs you can consider are annual professional subscriptions, insurance policies and utilities.
+Some costs you can consider are annual professional subscriptions, insurance policies, or even annual fees for tools that manage document annotation.

 Check your PAYG position